 - Find a way to save money wherever we can.

 Of these two options, the second sounds best.
 Not only because your employees will be happy, but because it’s easy to find cost savings.
-Instead of agonizing over the financial details, use these crowd-pleasing ideas to organize and execute the ultimate office shindig without going over budget.
+Instead of agonizing over the financial details, use these inexpensive summer office party ideas to organize and execute the ultimate office shindig without going over budget.